mariovyord/questions-and-answers-rest-api/README.md

 ### **GET**

-- `GET /api/collections/:collection` - Returns object with message and a result array; Returns status 404 if there are no results.
+- `GET /api/collections/:collection` - Returns object with a message and a result array; Returns status 404 if there are no results.
-- `GET /api/collections/:collection/:id` - Returns object with message and a result with matching ID; Returns status 404 if there are is no result.
+- `GET /api/collections/:collection/:id` - Returns object with a message and a result with matching ID; Returns status 404 if there are is no result.

 ### **POST**
-- `POST /api/collections/:collection` - Created new item in the chosen collection.
+- `POST /api/collections/:collection` - Create new item in the chosen collection.
 Returns the created item.

 ### **PUT**
 - `PUT /api/collections/:collection/:_id` - Update item with matching ID.
 Returns the updated item.